 Many leaders operate from half-truths or outright misconceptions about leadership.
 Here are more examples, adding to our prior post, “10 Leadership Myths and Half-Truths.”

 Half-Truth: Leaders Hire the Most Competent People

 Yes, leaders hire for competencies and skills, but equally important is to hire and promote people with character, emotional intelligence, and cultural fit.
 We call it head and heart.
 Lynn Easterling, Senior Director, Worldwide Operations, Legal Services at Cisco, told us, “I can teach the hard skills, but I can’t teach good character or good relational skills.”

-Berkshire Hathaway CEO Warren Buffet said, “I look for three things in hiring people.
+Berkshire Hathaway CEO Warren Buffett said, “I look for three things in hiring people.
 The first is personal integrity, the second is intelligence, and the third is high energy level.
 But if you don’t have the first, the other two will kill you.”

 Leaders hire for head and heart.

 Indeed, leaders must be able to synthesize a vision that inspires people to make deep commitments to their shared endeavor.
 But the vision should be deeply felt, and perhaps expressed, by all the people.
 Leaders should elicit a shared vision through a collaborative process.

 Leadership authors Jim Kouzes and Barry Posner say, “What people really want to hear is not the leader’s vision.
 They want to hear about their own aspirations.
 They want to hear how their dreams will come true and their hopes will be fulfilled. … The very best leaders understand that their key task is inspiring a shared vision.”